XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 [`LastLedgerSequence`](reference-transaction-format.html#lastledgersequence) is an optional parameter of all transactions.
 This instructs the XRP Ledger that a transaction must be validated on or before a specific ledger instance.
 The XRP Ledger never includes a transaction in a ledger instance whose sequence number is higher than the transaction's `LastLedgerSequence` parameter.

 Use the `LastLedgerSequence` parameter to prevent undesirable cases where a transaction is not confirmed promptly but could be included in a future ledger.
 You should specify the `LastLedgerSequence` parameter on every transaction.
 Automated processes should use a value of 4 greater than the last validated ledger index to make sure that a transaction is validated or rejected in a predictable and prompt way.

 Applications using `rippled` APIs should explicitly specify a `LastLedgerSequence` when submitting transactions.

 RippleAPI uses the `maxLedgerVersion` field of [Transaction Instructions](reference-rippleapi.html#transaction-instructions) to specify the `LastLedgerSequence`.
 RippleAPI automatically provides an appropriate value by default.
-You can specify `maxLedgerVersion` as `null` to intentionally omit `LastLedgerSequence`, in case you want a transaction that can be executed after an unlimited amount of time.
+You can specify `maxLedgerVersion` as `null` to intentionally omit `LastLedgerSequence`, in case you want a transaction that can be executed after an unlimited amount of time (this is strongly discouraged).